Mega Zeph: After Hurricane Katrina

 The National Roller Coaster Museum and Archives was able to preserve the neon sign from the ride's entrance at its facility in Plainview, TX.

+On January 18, 2025, a section of the coaster caught fire, though the fire posed no threat to safety.
+On February 2, 2025, the coaster was torn down.

-Ride Layout
+Ride layout

 After passengers left the station, passengers climbed a 110 ft lift hill culminating in its first drop.
 The train then made a quick descent towards a high speed turnaround near the lake's edge.
 The physical construction of the ride is unique in that it consisted of steel construction with a wooden track.